onmyway133/awesome-online-earning/README.md

 - [Testbirds](https://www.testbirds.com/) Crowdtesting: QA, Usability & UX testing for your digital product
 - [Usertesting](https://www.usertesting.com/be-a-user-tester) Earn up to $60 per test
 - [Userbrain](https://userbrain.net/) Watch videos of real people interacting with your website
+- [What user do](https://whatusersdo.com/) Our platform helps you understand how your customers engage with your website or product
+- [Try my UI](https://www.trymyui.com/) Choose from a wide array of demographic factors to find the right users.
+- [User zoom](https://www.userzoom.com/) Find the right users with automated, flexible participant sourcing
+- [Validately](https://validately.com/) Thousands of UX teams use Validately to conduct 2x the user testing in 50% less time.

 ## Trade